awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 action: aws:waitForAwsResourceProperty
 inputs:
   Service: The official namespace of the service
-  Api: The API action or method name
+  Api: The API operation or method name
-  API action inputs or parameters: A value
+  API operation inputs or parameters: A value
   PropertySelector: Response object
   DesiredValues:
   - Desired property value